Walgreens Boots Alliance

-The company began trading on the NASDAQ on December 31, 2014, under the symbol WBA.
+The company began trading on the Nasdaq in its inception, under the symbol WBA.
 On June 26, 2018, Walgreens Boots Alliance replaced General Electric on the Dow Jones Industrial Index.
-The company is also a component of the Nasdaq-100, the S&P 100 and the S&P 500 indices.
+Walgreens Boots Alliance was subsequently replaced by Amazon on the Dow Jones Industrial Index on February 26, 2024.
+The company was also a component of the S&P 500 index until 2025; it was formerly a Nasdaq-100 company until 2024.

+In March 2025, the company announced that it had agreed to be taken private by Sycamore Partners for $10 billion.
+The private equity firm completed the acquisition in August and split the company into 5 companies.

 Operations

 Retail Pharmacy USA

 Walgreens and Duane Reade operate within the Retail Pharmacy USA division of Walgreens Boots Alliance.
 Both businesses sell prescription and non-prescription drugs, and a range of household items, including personal care and beauty products.
 Walgreens provides access to consumer goods and services, plus pharmacy, photo department, health and wellness services in the United States through its retail drugstores.
 The division has 9,021 drugstores as of August 31, 2020.

-Walgreens has stores in all 50 US states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+Walgreens has stores in all 50 U.S. states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.